Tonywuhk/realai.org/course/google-cloud-platform/gce-gpu-nmt.md

 * A Google cloud account with at least a few US dollars of credit.
 Typically, a user receives [$300 free credit](https://cloud.google.com/free/) over a [12-month trial period](https://cloud.google.com/free/docs/frequently-asked-questions#free-trial).
 A credit card is needed to create an account.

 * Join the [NVIDIA Developer Program](https://developer.nvidia.com/developer-program).
 Membership is required for [cuDNN download](https://developer.nvidia.com/rdp/cudnn-download).
-Save the [Linux version](https://developer.nvidia.com/compute/machine-learning/cudnn/secure/v5.1/prod_20161129/8.0/cudnn-8.0-linux-x64-v5.1-tgz) of cuDNN v5.1 (Jan 20, 2017) for CUDA 8.0 in a directory on your local computer.
+Save the [Linux version](https://developer.nvidia.com/compute/machine-learning/cudnn/secure/v6/prod/8.0_20170307/cudnn-8.0-linux-x64-v6.0-tgz) of "cuDNN v6.0 (April 27, 2017), for CUDA 8.0" in a directory on your local computer.

 ## VM Instance